Co-op and Career Design

-Cooperative and Experiential Education is the key experiential learning component of Kettering University’s academic program.
+Co-op and Career Design is the key experiential learning component of Kettering University’s academic program.
 It is best exemplified as a three-way partnership agreement between a student, an employer, and the university.
-The purpose of the program is three-fold:
+The purpose of the program is threefold:

 - To develop a strong, positive connection between a student's academic program and their Co-op work experience.

-- To provide educational experiences which orient and integrate the student into productive and professional roles with their Co-op employer.
+- To provide educational experiences that orient and integrate the student into productive and professional roles with their Co-op employer.

-- To create positive work-related habits, characteristics, and transferable skills which promote professionalism, ethical behavior, diversity, and global awareness.
+- To create positive work-related habits, characteristics, and transferable skills that promote professionalism, ethical behavior, diversity, and global awareness.

 Requirements

-Cooperative and Experiential Education at Kettering University is based on an alternating full-time schedule.
+Co-op at Kettering University follows an alternating full-time schedule.
 Students alternate 11-week academic terms with 12-week terms of progressively challenging work with an approved employer.
 Students will also participate in professional development modules designed to integrate academic and work experiences at key points in their progression.
-The minimum requirement for a work term is six weeks (240 hours) worked to receive credit for the term*.
+The minimum requirement for a work term is 6 weeks (240 hours) of work to receive credit for the term*.

 Students who complete their academic requirements in nine full-time terms or more must complete at least five satisfactory work terms.
 Three of these five must occur after achieving Junior 1 status.